zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 - Scroll through the terminal window to view the results.

-- Edit parameters PEURO and set the IP Address.
+- Edit parameter PEURO and set the IP Address.
 This uses the 'VI' editor.
 Note you can also edit this with gedit (see following step).
 	- **Enter the following:** `edit param PEURO`
 	- **Use the arrows on your keyboard to navigate to the IP address**
 	- **Use the `i` character to enter insert mode and the `[ESC]` key to exit insert mode**